How to Refinance a Manufactured Home Loan at a Lower Rate

 June 26, 2020

-Most manufactured homeowners refinance their manufactured home loans in order to lower their interest rates and monthly payments, shorten the repayment terms of their loans, tap into their home equities, or to consolidate debt.
+Most manufactured homeowners refinance manufactured home loans in order to lower their interest rates and monthly payments, shorten the repayment terms of their loans, tap into their home equities, or to consolidate debt.
 Basically, refinancing involves replacing an existing manufactured home loan with a new loan that pays off the remaining balance on the original loan, while offering one, more, or all of the aforementioned benefits.

 When Refinancing Makes Financial Sense